pickledish/pickledish.github.io/_drafts/2021-03-13-outsourcing.md

 ## Moving Mountains

-If you're now thinking "hey, this all sounds very Season 3 of The Good Place", you'd be right!
+If you're thinking "hey, this all sounds very Season 3 of The Good Place", you'd be right!

 It's the same principle, but sadly, the TV show's goal of "entertain an audience" is a bit easier to tackle than my own goal of "figure out what on earth to do with my life in the face of all this".
 The above categories make up some of the most fundamental pillars of life and social norms in our first-world society, so it's no small task to confront.
 In effect, the exploitation is so pervasive that there's no escaping it at all, which (spoiler alert) is the same conclusion reached by [Michael Schur](https://en.wikipedia.org/wiki/The_Good_Place) near the end of that season of the show.

 So, here's what I'm trying to do to escape it anyway:

-- Buy meat-free (I've been vegetarian for about 5 years now)
+- Buy meat-free (have been vegetarian for about 5 years now)
 - Buy local (avoid Amazon like the plague)
 - Buy used (it's better for the world and for your wallet)
 - Just don't buy at all